Can my children decide where to live?

 Independent Children’s Lawyer

 In situations where a child is expressing a view as to which parent they wish to live with, the Court may appoint an Independent Children’s Lawyer (“ICL”) to represent and promote the child’s best interests.
-The ICL will usually meet with the child to ascertain that child’s views.
+The ICL will usually meet with the child to ascertain that child’s views (they are now required to meet with all children over five years of age).

 Whilst the ICL is required to consider the child’s views, they will ultimately make their own assessment of the child’s wishes, taking into account that child’s particular circumstances and information gathered from other sources such as teachers, counsellors and child welfare authorities.